Here’s the truth:

 How much is SEO per month?

 You can expect to pay $1,000 to $2,500 per month for a small to medium-sized website.
 If you have a large website and are in a very competitive niche, SEO can cost $5,000 to $10,000 per month depending on the agency.
+(Note: This doesn’t apply for white label SEO services).

 How much should you charge for SEO?